rusty1s/RSContactGrid/README.md

 ## Example project

-You can play with the example project and different grid element types by just switching the typealias for `ElementType` in `GameScene.swift`.
+You can play with the different grid element types in the example project by just switching the typealias for `ElementType` in `GameScene.swift`.

 E.g. if you want to play with a triangular grid, just change line 24 in `GameScene.swift` to: